6) Restoration and Hope

 - There is hope: Many have found restoration and happiness after failure

 I accept God’s restorative grace for my life.
-I choose to forgive those who hurt me and to forgive myself.
+I ask Him to lead me in repentance, healing, and forgiveness, without denying truth, justice, and necessary protection.
 I entrust my past into God’s hands and look toward the future with hope, believing that He can make all things new.